 West North East South

 - - - 2♣

-Р 2♦ 3♠ 4♥
+Р 2NT 3♠ 4♥

 Р 4♠ Р 5♣

 Р 6♥ Р Р

 Р

-Lead: 🔙 9
+Lead: ♠ 9

-We arrive in 6♥ after an adventurous auction that involved a 2♣ opening bid and East bidding a pre-emptive 3♣.
+We arrive in 6♥ after an adventurous auction that involved a 2♠ opening bid, a positive response and East entering bidding with 3♠.
 West (unsurprisingly) leads his partner's suit and we can see why partner became excited as the auction progressed.

+Anyway, the play's the thing.
 A count of losers shows a sure Spade loser and a possible Diamond loser.
 So... take the A, draw trumps and take the Diamond finesse, then?

 Well, that's a 50% shot - and why make the hand a 50-50 proposition when you have a sure thing via an end-play?
-You can be certain that East has the $\pm K$, both from the bidding and from this opening lead.
+You can be certain that East has the ♠K, both from the bidding and from this opening lead.

-With a strip-and-end-play as our plan we take the A and pull trumps in two rounds.
-Next we cash the A K; we need to rid ourselves of dummy's baby Club so, using a trump as an entry, we cross over to dummy and ruff the last Club in hand.
+With a strip-and-end-play as our plan we take the ♠A and pull trumps in two rounds.
+Next we cash the ♣A K; we need to rid ourselves of dummy's baby Club so, using a trump as an entry, we cross over to dummy and ruff the last Club in hand.

 At this juncture we have we have no Clubs in either hand.
-By leading our inevitable loser (the riangle Q) East will be forced on lead with it.
+By leading our inevitable loser (the •Q) East will be forced on lead with it.
 Look at his hand.
-All he can do is give us a Diamond lead smack into dummy's imes K J 3 or provide a ruff-and-sluff.
+All he can do is give us a Diamond lead straight into dummy's •K J 3 or provide a ruff-and-discard.